Oral argument seems to be going by the wayside (especially in federal courts). Many judges have stopped allowing them altogether.

 So oral presenting skills matter to us all.
 It just may not be in court.
 The good news is that the skills mostly translate.
 Get good at presenting complex information to a judge and presenting to others will be a breeze too.
 Here are some thoughts for building your presentation skills.

-1. Make it easier for your listener to follow along.
+Make it easier for your listener to follow along

-Break down anything complex into multiple steps or discrete points.
+- Break down complex topics.
+Break down any complex topic into multiple steps or discrete points.
 Give your reader that framework ahead of time.

-When talking specifically about the law, build rule frameworks that lead to the outcome you want.
+- For the law, build rule frameworks.
 This means breaking down complex rules into smaller chunks, delivering those chunks one at a time, and framing the rule in a way that the good and bad facts will slot right in.

-2. Accept that you won’t be able to share everything in your head or in your document.
+Accept that you won’t be able to share everything in your head or in your document

 When you present information verbally, you can’t hope to communicate every last detail that’s in your written work.
 And that’s okay, because that’s not the point.
 The point is to convey key ideas and to answer questions and concerns for your listener.
 That means prioritizing is pivotal—both when preparing your presentation and during it.